BenjaminTrapani/FractalTerrainRendering/README.md

 ### How to run your program
 Building this project requires CMake to be installed.

+#### Mac
-The following steps have been tested to work on MacOSX with SDL2 installed in the default location.
+The following steps have been tested to work on MacOSX with SDL2 installed in the default location (where it gets placed after unpacking the DMG).
 From a bash terminal in the project directory, run the following:
 * Step 1: mkdir build
 * Step 2: cd build
 * Step 3: cmake ..
-* Step 4: make (or open the Visual Studio solution and build if on Windows)
+* Step 4: make
 * Step 5: ./FractalTerrainRendering

+#### Windows
+* Download the SDL2 development library here: http://libsdl.org/download-2.0.php
+* Place the unzipped folder at C:\local\ and rename it to SDL2 (After opening the new 'SDL2' dir in C:\local\, you should see 'libs' and 'include' directories)
+* Open powershell or command prompt at the root of the cloned repo
+* mkdir build
+* cd build
+* cmake .. -DCMAKE_GENERATOR_PLATFORM=x64
+* start .\FractalTerrainRendering.sln
+* Build as usual, and set the project called FractalTerrainRendering as the startup project to run

 #### Controls:
 * Arrow keys: move the camera